osi-oswald/react-unify/README.md

 # react-unify 💍
-Unify state and props, decouple render() and update state synchronously
+Unify state and props, decouple render() and update state synchronously (calling setState() for you)

 ## Basic Examples